Centennial Divorce Attorneys

 Trying Separation Before Divorce

-Certain couples decide to first file for separation before deciding whether to petition for divorce, although the law does not state that separation is a prerequisite for divorce.
-You may directly file for divorce.
+Particular couples decide to first file for separation before deciding whether to petition for divorce.
+However, the law does not state that separation is a prerequisite.
+You may directly file.

 The duration of the divorce or separation process generally depends on your unique situation.
 The legal proceedings may take from a few months to more than a year.
 As we get a clear picture of your specific circumstances, we can discuss a potential timeline.